 Assistant Professor of Medicine (Oncology) at the Stanford University Medical Center

 Current Research and Scholarly Interests Dr. Fan is a physician scientist who studies how turning off oncogenes (cancer genes) can cause tumor regression in preclinical and clinical translational studies.
 Based on her findings, she has initiated clinical trials studying how targeted therapies affect cancer signals in kidney cancer and low grade lymphoma.
 In the laboratory, she uses new nanotechnology strategies for tumor diagnosis and treatment to define biomarkers for personalized therapy.

 Clinical Instructor, Medicine - Vaden Health Center

-Bio Diana Farid has worked for individual and public health for over 20 years.
-She has cared for patients in university, private practice and free clinic settings.
+Bio Diana Farid has cared for patients in university, private practice and free clinic settings.
 She has provided public health education and health care in rural villages in Honduras, traveled through the Ukraine and Malaysia promoting peace, served at an international school in China, worked at the US Agency for International Development in human rights and has had active roles at both Physicians for Social Responsibility and Physicians for Human Rights.
 Her most recent public health efforts have centered around the fundamental role art plays in promoting wellness.
 She has served as a physician health consultant for "The Media Project", working with television and film writers and producers.
 And in 2009, as a producer with FiddleHeadFern Productions, she completed production of a documentary film, "American Rhythms" (americanrhythmsmovie.com/), which follows a group of 5th grade students at a Los Angeles urban elementary school and their experience of the positive psychological and emotional health effects of a tailored drumming program.
-Currently, Diana Farid cares for patients at Stanford's Vaden student health center while working on several writing projects.
+Currently, Diana Farid cares for patients at Stanford's Vaden student health center.
+She also assists the Stanford program in bioethics and film and is working on several writing projects.